Magdalena Heinroth: Biography

 Magdalena was born in Berlin, daughter of Adolf Wiebe and a relative Helene (sharing the family name Wiebe) who came from families in the Prussian civil service.
 She took an early interest in animals on family visits to the zoo.
 At the age of 12 she had an ear injury and had to undergo an operation.
 She took a keen interest in anatomy, asking the surgeon many questions.
 Magdalena Heinroth was also influenced by a natural history teacher Seinig who showed her how to prepare skeleton specimens.
 She then set up a small personal museum and also learned illustration techniques from an experienced woman, professor Ewald.

 Along with her father, the sixteen year old Magdalena went to the Zoologisches Museum, today Museum für Naturkunde Berlin, and the curator Karl August Möbius who sent her to Oskar Heinroth, then a volunteer.
 She worked for a while in taxidermy under the preparator Richard Lemm and her works were made use of in the Die Vögel Mitteleuropas (1928-1933).
 In 1902 Heinroth got engaged with Magdalena with the gift of a blackcap (Sylvia atricapilla).
 The couple got married when Oskar Heinroth became assistant director at the Zoologischer Garten Berlin in 1904.

 The couple worked together and travelled across Europe.
-Magdalena was fascinated by the possibility to fly and was amazed to have a view like a bird.
+Magdalena was fascinated by the possibility to fly and to have a view like a bird.
 She had different health problems and underwent a surgery for breast cancer.
 She died 1932 from complications probably arising from an abdominal surgery that she underwent in 1931.